Dundee, Scotland

 We asked people if there is a lot of crime.
 They answered:

 "Like any city, Dundee experiences its share of crime.
 However, the crime rate varies depending on the specific area within the city.
 Some areas of Dundee have higher crime rates than others, particularly in relation to drug-related offenses and petty theft.
 The city has implemented various measures to combat crime, including increased police presence in certain areas and community outreach programs.
 Despite these issues, many residents feel safe in Dundee, and it is important to note that there are also many areas of the city that have low crime rates.
-Overall, while crime does exist in Dundee, it is not considered to be one of the most dangerous cities in Scotland," said one expat in Dundee.
+Overall, while crime does exist in Dundee, it is not considered to be one of the most dangerous cities in Scotland," wrote one member in Dundee.

 About the Author